anchour/tailwindcss-preset-base/README.md

 # Anchour + TailwindCSS Preset

-This preset is responsible for much of the base styles used in the Anchour WordPress base theme.
+This preset is responsible for much of the base styles used in the Anchour WordPress base theme. *This is a WIP*.
+Seriously, there's barely anything in this preset right now.

 ### Plugins